microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/trello.rst

 Recommended configuration and best practices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, Office Online team members will subscribe to the *New: Microsoft* list.
+By default, |Office| team members will subscribe to the *New: Microsoft* list.
 This ensures that they will be
 notified any time a card is added or moved to that list.
 We recommend that your team members similarly subscribe to the
 *New: Partner* list for the same reason.